Oh Boy, That's A Lot To Introduce

 - Finally, Broderick Crawford, still sitting in his chair, chimes in to say his good nights.

 Now this episode.
-I feel no guilt in saying it was below average but it did have potential and some funny sketches with these three being the funniest.
+I feel no guilt in saying it was below average but it did have potential and some funny sketches with these three being the most entertaining.
 First, I loved the I Love Lucy sketch and how they played with my expectations.
 Next, I'll watch anyone interview a guy in a Godzilla suit since it's been my dream to own one since I hit high school.
 Finally, I will always be a fan of a raging Belushi getting all fired up over a minor annoyance.